 Over the years I've lost endless hours to writer's rigor mortis, paper paralysis and over complicating the process, but I think there's a different way...

 ...
-Thinking of Goodstuff's most prolific papers and those I've read as a Media Week judge, there's something they all have in common;
+Thinking of the most prolific papers I've read as a Media Week judge, there's something they all have in common... ...they make awards judging easy and are a joy to judge.